WWE News: ESPN Analyst Calls Ronda Rousey ‘Broken’ And Of No Interest To WWE

 Those chances are not very high according to former WWE announcer Jonathan Coachmen.
 Now working as an ESPN analyst, Coachmen took to Twitter and said that there is no chance of Ronda Rousey joining the WWE now and it will never happen because the WWE is not in the business of bringing in “a broken star” to rebuild.

-Jonathan Coachmen knows a lot more about the inner workings of the WWE than many people but this seems like a strange guarantee.
+Jonathan Coachmen knows a lot more about the inner workings of the WWE than many people, but this seems like a strange guarantee.
 Brock Lesnar suffered two tough losses to end his UFC career and still returned to the WWE as an unstoppable monster.

 There is little chance that wrestling fans would look at Ronda Rousey as anything less than one of the toughest female fighters in the world, even after her last two losses.
 Add in a storyline that is already built in with Rousey and Stephanie McMahon, and the move could work for the WWE.